openhp/HP-integration-example/README.md

 Example, daily graph for one of my Heat Pumps:<br>
 ![daily graph example](./m_daily_graph_example.png)<br><br>
 To get graphs you can use something like Cacti monitoring system.<br>
 And one more: you can use "set temperature" commands to automatically change "setpoint" temperature and create comfortable balance between power saving and house temperature.
-I.e. daily-dependent, hourly-dependent or something-else temperature dependent system.<br><br>
+Or daily-dependent, hourly-dependent or something-else temperature dependent system.<br><br>

 ## License